Brecon Gaer Roman Fort

 The fort layout is a rectangle with an entrance in the centre of each side and a turret at each corner.
-The interior of the fort has been excavated, and the major buildings laid bare.
-The most impressive building is the Principia, the legion headquarters, with a small shrine and a storage place for the legion's eagle standards, and an underground chamber for valuable items - such as pay coffers!
-Nearby is the Preatorium, where the camp commander lived.
+The interior of the fort was been excavated, and the major buildings exposed.
+The most impressive building discovered by archaeologists was a Principia, the legion headquarters, with a small shrine and a storage place for the legion's eagle standards, and an underground chamber for valuable items - such as pay coffers!
+Nearby stood the Preatorium, where the camp commander lived.

 Several carved gravestones have been found near the fort.
 One commemorates a cavalryman named Candidus, one is a memorial to Valerius Primus, and the third shows a couple, carved life-sized.

 Getting to Brecon Gaer is not simple, as the site is not signposted from the surrounding roads.
 From Brecon take the road to Cradoc, then turn left to Aberyscir, and left once more at the first crossing.
-The road ends in a farmyard and the fort is beyond the farmyard.
+The road ends in a farmyard and you might think you've taken the wrong route, as thee are no obvious signs.
 This is private land, so please park with care and consideration.

 About Brecon Gaer Roman Fort

 Attraction Type: Roman Site

 Location: Just north of the River Usk, on a minor road off the A40 north west of Brecon

 Phone: 01443 336000